ankaAR/bestiario5e/_creatures/howling-hatred-priest.md

 ***Hold Breath.*** The priest can hold its breath for 30 minutes.

-***Spellcasting.*** The priest is a 5th-level spellcaster.
+***Lanzamiento de conjuros.*** The priest is a 5th-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 12, +4 to hit with spell attacks).
 It knows the following sorcerer spells:

-* Cantrips (at will): blade ward, gust, light, prestidigitation, shocking grasp
+* Trucos (a voluntad): blade ward, gust, light, prestidigitation, shocking grasp

 * 1st level (4 slots): featherfall, shield, witch bolt